BsNoSi/yellow-extension-imgpop/readme.md

 `<b style=\"color:#FF0000\">Image Source Missing!</b>`

 If *no title* is given to a jpeg file `imgpop` tries to display the exif comment of the file.
 An empty title is replaced by *No further description*.

-> You should change the German part to your standard language and leave the English part as fallback.
-If you have a multilingual website you can introduce the missing language by adding an `if…else` for it.

 A found comment may contain html witch is stripped for the title label but used for the description of the zoomed image.